LRB-IIMCB/ninetails/README.md

 ## Citation

-Please cite **ninetails** as: Gumińska N., Matylla-Kulińska K., Krawczyk P., Orzeł W., Maj M., Mroczek S., Dziembowski A. (2022), Direct detection of non-adenosine nucleotides within poly(A) tails – a new tool for the analysis of post-transcriptional mRNA tailing,
+Please cite **ninetails** as: Gumińska N., Matylla-Kulińska K., Krawczyk P., Orzeł W., Maj M., Mroczek S., Dziembowski A. Direct detection of non-adenosine nucleotides within poly(A) tails – a new tool for the analysis of post-transcriptional mRNA tailing, 27th Annual Meeting of the RNA Society, Boulder, Colorado, May 31 to June 5, 2022.

 Preprint is in the preparation.